Getty Images (2)

 For preschool- and kindergarten-aged children, it is important to stick to the basics.
 "I would recommend talking to them about someone passing from suicide like you would any other disease," says Raimundo.
 Use clear, concise words, like "I have some news to tell you.
 Uncle John died."
 Avoid details, encourage questions and feelings, and accept their reaction to the news.
 Some children will cry while others will seem indifferent.
 Both reactions are okay and normal.

 For children aged 8 to 11, Raimundo suggests emphasizing the sadness of the death and giving them details they will understand.
-"Explain the act was caused by an illness called anxiety, depression, or trauma," says Raimundo.
+"Explain the act was caused by an illness called anxiety, depression, [addiction], or trauma," says Raimundo.
 Let them know these illnesses are treatable in most cases, but for some, mental illness can be fatal.
 And as with younger children, encourage any and all questions and feelings.

 Dr. Gail Saltz, M.D., a psychiatrist and associate professor of psychiatry at the New York Presbyterian Hospital Weill-Cornell School of Medicine, points out a great way to initiate a mental health conversation is to discuss emotions.
 "It is never too early to talk about feelings, which is really a youth-based way to talk about mental health," says Dr. Saltz.
 Ask them if they feel sad, mad, or nervous.
 It's important for anyone, especially children, to be able to label what they feel, and be comfortable enough to open up about their emotions.

 But if a young child is displaying warning signs, such as different sleeping patterns, changes in their behavior, or increased withdrawal, a different conversation is necessary.
-The American Foundation for Suicide Prevention also recommends asking elementary-aged children how they feel, but taking it a step further.
+The American Foundation for Suicide Prevention recommends asking elementary-aged children how they feel, but taking it a step further.
 "If it seems to you that they feel hopeless, trapped, or overwhelmed then ask if they ever think about hurting themselves or ending their life," the organization shares on its website.

-What to Say to Older Kids About Suicide
+How to Talk to Teens About Suicide

 By high school, many kids have been exposed to suicide—whether they've seen it spoken about on TV, had a person close to them struggle with it, or had suicidal thoughts themselves.
 The older they are, the more direct you need to be.